Negotiating the Structure of Your Deal: The Key Legal Points to Know When Selling a Business

 - Ongoing associations with the business.
 Will you as the seller agree to perform future services for the business as part of the sale?
 If so, for how long, and how will you be compensated?

 - Ability to compete: Will you be able to immediately invest in, own, or work for a similar business?
 If not, how will these restrictions be imposed?

 Understand the Differences Between Selling Your Business as a Stock Sale or an Asset Sale

-While it may seem like a minor detail, how you sell your business is A BIG DEAL!
-Mostly because of legal liability and income tax consequences.
+While it may seem like a minor detail, how you sell your business is A BIG DEAL, mostly because of legal liability issues and income tax consequences.
 Your business may now be organized and operated as a sole proprietorship, a partnership, a corporation, or a limited liability company (LLC).
-Sole proprietors and partners don’t need to focus much on whether it’s better to structure the deal as an asset sale or an entity sale because as the sole proprietor, you will be selling just business assets.
-A sale of a partnership is also almost always structured as an asset sale.
+Sole proprietors and partners don’t need to focus much on whether it’s better to structure the deal as an asset sale or an entity sale because as a sole proprietor, the tax consequences will be the same.
+A sale of a partnership is also almost always structured the same as an asset sale.

 But if your business is legally organized as a corporation or LLC, there are, as a rule, two frequent ways to structure the sale.
 The first method is to sell the corporate stock or LLC membership units.
 The second method is to sell all or most of the assets owned by the corporation but not the corporate stock or LLC units.

 Let’s use an example.
 If your business is either a corporation or an LLC, an entity sale would work as follows:

 - If selling your corporation.
 You (and your fellow shareholders, if any) can sell all your stock to the buyer.
 The buyer of the corporate stock then becomes the owner of all the assets the corporation owns: furniture, fixtures, equipment, inventory, intellectual property, and so on.
 The corporation, under its new ownership, will remain responsible for the debts and other liabilities of the business.